 Three faculty members in the Mary Frances Early College of Education have been accepted into the University of Georgia’s inaugural Rural Engagement Workshop for Academic Faculty, a program designed to help build momentum for high quality, community-engaged research in rural Georgia communities.

-The faculty members are Jamon Flowers, clinical assistant professor in the department of lifelong education, administration and policy; Georgia Wood Hodges, associate research scientist and MAT coordinator in the department of mathematics and science education; and Theodore J. Kopcha, associate professor in the department of career and information studies.
+The faculty members are Jamon Flowers, clinical assistant professor in the department of lifelong education, administration and policy; Georgia Wood Hodges, associate research scientist and MAT coordinator in the department of Mathematics, Science, and Social Studies Education; and Theodore J. Kopcha, associate professor in the department of career and information studies.

 Through a series of five virtual sessions, faculty members will gain a greater understanding of Georgia’s rural demographics and trends, obtain key information on developing sustained relationships with communities and enhance their ability to engage in rural research in the state.